 Ryan is a Stanford Law School Center for Internet and Society fellow.
 He has over 12 years of experience representing foreign and domestic technology, media, and design clients.
 His intellectual property, litigation, and transactional expertise has helped clients create, protect, and market their creations, solve complex litigation issues, and negotiate tighter agreements.
-Prior to starting this practice, he was an antitrust litigator with Milberg LLP in New York City, among others.
+Prior to starting this practice in 2006, he was an antitrust litigator with Milberg LLP in New York City, among others.

 Tulane University School of Law, J.D., cum laude, 2000